zwettemaan/IDTideChart/README.md

 Right-click on the _User_ entry on the _Scripts_ panel, and select _Reveal in Finder_ or _Reveal in Explorer_.

-In the Finder or Explorer, copy the whole unzipped _IDTideMap_ folder _into_ the _Scripts Panel_ folder.
+In the Finder or Explorer, copy or move the whole unzipped _IDTideMap.x.y.z_ folder _into_ the _Scripts Panel_ folder.

 Switch back to InDesign.
-You should now be able to see the _IDTideMap_ entry inside the _User_ entry on the _Scripts_ panel.
+You should now be able to see the _IDTideMap.x.y.z_ entry inside the _User_ entry on the _Scripts_ panel.

 ## Using